yhuang85/mandy/docs/_sources/physics/the-quantum-theory-of-fields.rst.txt

 .. dropdown:: Time dilation and length contraction
 	:animate: fade-in-slide-down

-	A few consequences can be drawn from the boost transformation, most notably the effects of time dilation and length contraction.
+	A few consequences can be drawn from the boost transformation, most notably the effects of `time dilation <https://en.wikipedia.org/wiki/Time_dilation>`__ and `length contraction <https://en.wikipedia.org/wiki/Length_contraction>`__.
 The time dilation, i.e., a clock ticks slower in a moving frame than in a rest frame, is quite obvious from :math:`\eqref{eq_lambda_boost}` and the fact that :math:`\gamma > 1`.
 But the length contraction requires some elaboration.

 	To be more concrete, let's consider a rode of some fixed length.
 To measure the length, the measurement must be done *simultaneously* at the two ends of the rod.
 This constraint causes not much trouble in a rest frame, but must be taken care of in a moving frame since being simultaneous is not a Lorentz invariant property.
 Let :math:`x = (t, \xbf)` and :math:`y = (t', \ybf)` be the two endpoints of the rod in the rest frame, so that the length is :math:`|\xbf - \ybf|` regardless of whether :math:`t` and :math:`t'` are the same or not.
 Under the Lorentz transformation defined in :math:`\eqref{eq_lambda_in_3_axis}`, they become